 I am always interested in hearing from passionate, motivated individuals who may be interested in working with me as Masters students.
-I have worked with students from three different graduate programs at HSU: Environmental & Natural Resources Science (ENRS), Environment & Community, and Fisheries.
-However, ENRS is the most common pathway for graduate students in my lab and it is often the best fit for the types of projects we do.
+I am currently set up to work with students from three different graduate programs at HSU: Environmental Science & Management (ESM), Energy, Technology, & Policy (ETaP), and Fisheries.
+However, ESM is the most common pathway for graduate students in my lab and it is often the best fit for the types of projects we do.
 If you think that you might be interested in working with me, I encourage you to get in touch with me well BEFORE you apply to graduate school.
 Generally, I only keep 3-5 graduate students in my lab at one time so space can be limited.

 Interested students should take the following steps: